PikachuPenial/Titanmod/PATCHNOTES.md

 - Decreased horizontal recoil to 10 (previously 15)

 *Point Shooting Attachment*
-- Added Point Shooting to the GSH-18, M1911, Mac 10 and PM-9
+- Added Point Shooting to the many new weapons
+- Aiming down sights while using the attachment will no longer make your crosshair fade out

 **>QOL & BUG FIXES**
 - Brand new spawn logic that should avoid spawns with other players nearby and should fix instances of spawning inside other players